aswinsegu/apigeeselectivemigatetool/README.md

 Follow the below mentioned steps to install the tool

-1) Clone the repository from [https://github.com/neerajwadhwa/apigeeselectivemigatetool.git]
+1) Clone the repository from [https://github.com/neerajwadhwa/apigeeselectivemigatetool.git].

+2) Edit the configuration file "config.js" with appropriate credentials.

-2) In the root directory of the project run the following command- "npm install -g ."
+2) In the root directory of the project run the following command- "npm install -g ." (without quotes).

 Note:
     Please make sure you have appropriate permissions to install the tool globally.